AyushAgarwal15/SumIt/README.md

-# SumIt - AI Article Summarizer
+# SumIt - AI Powered Article Summarizer

 SumIt is a modern web application that uses AI to transform lengthy articles into clear, concise summaries.
 Built with React and powered by advanced AI, it helps users quickly grasp the key points of any article.